Kennethm-spec/Exploring-the-Limits-of-Lazy-Training-in-Neural-Networks/README.md

-# Limits of Lazy Training
+# Exploring the Limits of Lazy Training in Neural Networks
 Mathematics of Deep Learning project by: [Maddie](https://theuselessweb.com/), [Sam](https://github.com/sdb2174), and [Kenneth](https://github.com/Kennethm-spec).